Introduction

 Your duty of care

 All businesses producing any waste should have a trade waste agreement with a registered waste carrier or take their refuse to a site licensed to accept trade waste.
-They have a duty to ensure that any waste produced is handled safely and legally.
-‘Duty of Care’ applies to anyone who produces, imports, transports, stores, treats or disposes of waste from business or industry.
+They have a duty to make sure that any waste produced is handled safely and legally.
+‘Duty of Care’ applies to anyone who produces, imports, transports, stores, treats or disposes of waste from a business or industry.

 • All waste is stored and disposed of responsibly